-Personal Development / Religious Education (RE) at Haughton Academy enables pupils to learn about the world in which we live.
+Personal Development and Religious Education (RE) at Haughton Academy enables pupils to learn about the world in which we live.

 RE is not a subject designed to make people religious, but rather to allow pupils to think for themselves about religious, moral, social, philosophical and ethical issues.

 RE develops pupils’ understanding of the beliefs, teachings, practices and forms of expression in Christianity and of other world religions such as Judaism, Islam, Hinduism, Buddhism and Sikhism.
 RE also provides pupils with opportunities for their own spiritual, moral, social, and cultural development.
 RE at Haughton Academy promotes respect and tolerance for different people’s faiths/non-faiths, feelings and values.

-In KS3, pupils study the major six world religions, which focuses on the foundations of each of those faiths.
+In Key Stage 3, pupils study the major six world religions, which focuses on the foundations of each of those faiths.
 Modules include philosophical and ethical modules such as ‘Why are places of worship important?’, ‘Is the Shroud of Turin real?’, ‘Why are Human Rights important?’ and ‘What does it mean to be a multicultural society?’.